Winter is just around the corner.

 What makes it stand out from the rest is that it includes a faux furred hood, coupled with a full-coverage design to protect your canine’s head, neck, chest, belly, front and rear legs from the cold weather.

-It is also waterproof, with thick inner fleece lining to keep your pup cozy and comfy during walks.
+This full-body puffer coat is also waterproof and has a thick inner fleece lining to keep your pup cozy and comfy during walks.

 Features: